mhelmetag/surflinef/README.md

 ## Notes

-Currently, I'm sending some data back in `json.Number` since some fields can be `""` (when Surfline means zero) or an `int`.
+Currently, I'm decoding some data into `json.Number` since some fields can be `""` (when Surfline means zero) or an `int`.
 This is infuriating but... just the way it is.
 Once I learn more about interfaces to cast these, I'll remove the `json` dependency so that all returned values are primitives.